Configure Authentication

 );

-}Sign-In Page with Passkey Option
+}Sign-In with Passkey Example

 "use client";